 The best way to get to Keswick by public transport is to get the train to Penrith and then the bus to Keswick.

-Penrith station is on the fast West Coast trainline and it’s particularly convenient from London Euston taking only 3 hours and 15 minutes.
+Penrith station is on the fast West Coast train line, and it’s particularly convenient from London Euston, taking only 3 hours and 15 minutes.
+Check times and prices on Omio.

-From Penrith, there are regular buses to Keswick which take around 40 minutes.
+There are regular buses from Penrith to Keswick, which take around 40 minutes.
+Use Stagecoach to plan your journey.

 Fellpack House – Recently renovated guest house with a picnic area and sun terrace.
 Conveniently located halfway between the waterfront and town centre.